 The Department of Housing and the Fair Housing Act’s guidance for landlords and people who want to bring emotional support animals into their housing complex is relatively straightforward.

 The Fair Housing Act and HUD recognize that individuals may need multiple emotional support animals and simply state that your request for reasonable accommodation must be, well, reasonable.

-Meaning, if you live in a tiny New York apartment, having a horse live with you (not sure that would be enjoyable in the first place) is most definitely not a reasonable request.
+This means that if you live in a tiny New York apartment, having a horse live with you (not sure that would be enjoyable in the first place) is most definitely not a reasonable request.

-However, if you have two or three dogs that serve as your emotional support animals, plus they're well behaved, and you're not stuffing them into a tiny apartment, that would likely fall under reasonable accommodation.
+However, if you have two or three dogs that serve as your emotional support animals, plus they're well-behaved, and you're not stuffing them into a tiny apartment, that would likely fall under reasonable accommodation.
 In that case, you'd be able to move in with them provided you have proper ESA Letter documentation to share with the landlord.